MurtadhaS/BottomDialogList/README.md

 # How do I use it?

-1. **You must migrate to [AndroidX](https://developer.android.com/jetpack/androidx/migrate) to use this library.**

-2. Add the following few lines to your application's build.gradle file in order to enable databinding which is used inside this library:
+1. Add the following few lines to your application's build.gradle file in order to enable databinding which is used inside this library:

             android {
                dataBinding {